elizastarr/cache_mapping_visualization/README.md

 This is an assignment for an Operating Systems course offered at the College of Charleston in Charleston, SC by Prof. Munsell.

+The entirety of the code contained in this project is either refactored from the original homework assignment, or written independently using only the C standard libraries.

 # Running the Simulation
 Running this simulation is simple via the included Makefile.